JosieOnGit/Luniks/Historic Events/Stories/GHOST TEMPLES - SIGNATURES.md

-# GHOST TEMPLES // SUPERNATURAL
+# GHOST TEMPLES // SIGNATURES
-As existing ghosts
+All existing ghosts can gather *Spiritual Energy* and use this in various different ways.
+Below is a list of said **Signatures**, as they are most commonly referred to, and how they are used.

 ## Settler of Vászi
 **Signature:** Guarding Light  \